Inclisiran (Leqvio)

 The safety and effectiveness of Leqvio have not been established in pediatric patients.

-The most common adverse reactions in clinical trials (3% or more) include injection site reaction, arthralgia, diarrhea, and bronchitis.
+The most common adverse reactions in clinical trials (3% or more) include injection site reaction, arthralgia, and bronchitis.

 Clinical Atherosclerotic Cardiovascular Disease (ASCVD) and Heterozygous Familial Hypercholesterolemia (HeFH)

 Clinical atherosclerotic cardiovascular disease (ASCVD) is a general term that includes conditions such as acute coronary syndrome, peripheral arterial disease, myocardial infarction and stroke.
 ASCVD is a heterogenous condition that is characterized by cholesterol plaque buildup in the arteries that leads to thickening and loss of elasticity in the arterial wall which increases the risk of morbidity and, if left untreated, mortality.
 Symptoms develop when growth or rupture of the plaque reduces or obstructs blood flow.
 Symptoms vary by the artery affected.
-It is estimated that 18.3 million American adults have ASCVD (FDA, 2021; Klimchak et al, 2020; Thanassoulis and Afshar, 2019).
+It is estimated that 18.3 million American adults have ASCVD (FDA, 2021; Klimchak et al., 2020; Thanassoulis and Afshar, 2019).

 Familial hypercholesterolemia (FH) is an autosomal dominant genetic disorder that that affects the body’s ability to manage cholesterol, typically resulting in very high levels of low-density lipoprotein cholesterol (LDL-C).
 There are two types of FH, homozygous (HoFH) and heterozygous (HeFH).
 Homozygous is rare and occurs as a result of inheriting the FH gene from both parents; whereas, heterozygous is more common and results from inheriting the FH gene from one parent.
 Persons with HeFH generally have cholesterol levels two to three times higher than normal.
 HeFH increases the risk of cardiovascular events, such as heart attack, stroke, and coronary artery disease.
 HeFH can be life-threatening.
 HeFH occurs in approximately 1 in 250 individuals globally.
 In the absence of aggressive lipid lowering therapy, life span is significantly shortened.
 In addition, for a given level of LDL-C, the prognosis is worse for persons with FH than those without FH (FDA, 2021; McGowan et al, 2019; Rosenson and Durrington, 2020).